olegabu/fabric-starter/README.md

 to invoke and query chaincodes, explore blocks and transactions.

-What's left is to develop your chaincodes and place them into the [chaincode](./chaincode) folder, and your single page web app that you can serve by the API server by placing the sources into the [www](./www) folder.
+What's left is to develop your chaincodes and place them into the [chaincode](./chaincode) folder, and user interface as a single page web app that you can serve by by placing the sources into the [www](./www) folder.
 You can take web app code or follow patterns of the [admin app](https://github.com/Altoros/fabric-rest/tree/master/server/www-admin) to enroll users, invoke chaincodes and subscribe to events.